haunetal1990/SCN-Viewer/README.md

 # SCN-Viewer

-zeigt F1 Challenge 99-02, rFactor1-2 .SCN Files an und kann bestimmte Ebenen anzeigen.
+displays the scn files from F1 Challenge 99-02, rFactor 1-2.